crosstherubicon/Backprop_Hyper-parameters/README.md

 This parameter specifies the percentage of dropout.
 The value is between 0 and 1.
 For example, 0.4 means 40% of the nodes on a layer are dropped or made inaccessible.
 Dropout consists in randomly setting a fraction rate of units in a layer to 0 at each update during training time, which helps prevent overfitting.
 Assume the same dropout percentage is applied to all hidden layers.
 Dropout should not be applied to input or output layer.
   - Dropout is applied during the training phase only.
 No dropout is applied during the testing/evaluation phrase.
   - Use the same dropout nodes during one mini-batch.
 That means you have to store which nodes were used/dropped somewhere else.
 Think about it and implement in your way.
-  - Scale the output values of the layer.
+  - Scale the output values of the layers.

 Then during the backward propagation phase, you apply the mask to the delta of a hidden layer (dh1).
 This is necessary because, since a dropout mask is applied as an additional multiplier function after the activation function, it essentially became a constant coefficient of the activation function (i.e., c*a(z)), and shows up in the derivative of that function --  Let f(z) = c*a(z), then f'(z) = c*a'(z).